APNewsBreak: Johnson to make Libertarian bid for Senate seat

 - Glacier latest US park to be scorched by Western wildfires VIEW

-Democrats saw Johnson’s most recent presidential run, with currents of social liberalism, as a bane to their party, even as Johnson criticized Trump for his treatment of women and border-wall proposal.
+Johnson’s 2016 presidential bid as a Libertarian sputtered after a live-television gaff on foreign policy.
+Democrats saw the presidential run, with currents of social liberalism, as a bane to their party, even as Johnson criticized Trump for his treatment of women and border-wall proposal.

 Elected and re-elected governor of New Mexico as a Republican, Johnson stayed true to a small-government philosophy while vetoing more than 700 bills.
 His open advocacy for legalized marijuana broke mainstream 1990s political taboos and made him a national curiosity.

-Johnson’s new run for office under the Libertarian banner places an asterisk next to a Senate seat that Democrats regarded as assuredly in their column.

-Martin Heinrich won the Senate seat in 2012, succeeding five-term Democratic Sen. Jeff Bingaman by beating out GOP Congresswoman Heather Wilson.
+Incumbent Martin Heinrich won the Senate seat in 2012, succeeding five-term Democratic Sen. Jeff Bingaman by beating out GOP Congresswoman Heather Wilson.
 This year’s Republican Senate candidate is Mick Rich, an Albuquerque-based construction contractor and newcomer to politics.

 Rod Adair, a Republican political strategist and former state senator, said Johnson’s reputation for disciplined, business-savvy governance and as an independent thinker could lure conservative, Hispanic Democrats as well as Republicans.